OTakumi/custom_auth_with_firebase/docs/implementation-plan.md

 8.  **Create Frontend:** Implement a simple client with a UI for entering an email address and OTP.
 9.  **Implement API Integration and Firebase Sign-in:** Implement the logic on the client to call the API and use the received custom token to sign in with Firebase.

-The development will start with **Phase 1: API Server Foundation**.
+The development will start with **Phase 2: OTP Generation and Delivery**.